 As a family, we fenced in the property, prepared the land for gardening and raised horses, cows, pigs, chickens, rabbits, quail, and pheasant.
 We kept busy on the homestead.
 There was always something to do.
 I remember it being a lot of work even though my dad did the most of it.
 He made it happen.
 We were self-sufficient.
 I don’t recall visiting a grocery store very often.
 Looking back, my parents did a good job managing the homestead.

 I proudly admit that I am a tomboy because I was my father’s son.
-As you can see, I am a Huntress with archery and firearm skills.
+As you will see, I am a Huntress with archery and firearm skills.
 My dad taught me skills like how to hunt, maintain my vehicle, a lot of boy stuff.
 Things that I thought, then, were “Stupid”.
 I will always be grateful to him.
 His knowledge and his teachings to love the outdoor is priceless.
 Man, do I miss him!

 I have friends and family who don’t believe that we will experience a catastrophic disaster or a war in their lifetime.
 When I talk about preparing they give me a look of annoyance.
 Sadly, I have lost friends because of my beliefs and what I do.
 Yes, my reasons to prepare may be off the wall to you but it’s my life to live and I want to live life to its fullest during good and bad times.